romuloschiavon/TrelloRunupChart/README.md

 ```
 diaAtual = datetime.now()
 ```
-and remove lines 74-84 (date inputs)
+and remove lines 74-84 (date inputs), but i recommend you saying the date.
+It's effortless.

 ### Graph generation
 The Old data is stores inside historico.json, so if you already gathered data manually, insert it by hand into historico.json or create a code to insert it for you.